WZAN: History

-Starting January 1, 2016, WZAN's talk programming was shifted to co-owned 1490 WBAE.
+Starting January 1, 2016, WZAN's talk programming was shifted to co-owned WBAE.
 WZAN became a sports radio station, using the programming of ESPN Radio.
 A couple of years later, an FM translator was added at 101.5 MHz so listeners in Portland and its adjacent suburbs could hear WZAN on either AM or FM radio.

 On November 1, 2019, WZAN changed its format from ESPN sports to classic country, branded as "101.5 The Outlaw".

+The Federal Communications Commission cancelled the station's license on July 16, 2026.
+Ahead of the closure, Saga filed to change the primary station of translator W268CS to the third HD Radio channel of WYNZ.